Candyzorua/ar-demo/README.md

   - Users able to switch between barefoot mode and shoes-on mode.

 ## In Progress
-- Add functionality to try on glasses and makeup.
-- Add compatibility requirements in README.
 - Add more options for shoes.
 - Improve accuracy of foot occlusion and shoe fitting.